ElementsProject/lightning/doc/lightning-fundchannel.7.md

 on close.
 Only valid if both peers have negotiated `option_upfront_shutdown_script`.
 Returns `close_to` set to closing script iff is negotiated.

+*request_amt* is an amount of liquidity you'd like to lease from the peer.
+If peer supports `option_will_fund`, indicates to them to include this much liquidity into the channel.

 This example shows how to use lightning-cli to open new channel with peer 03f...fc1 from one whole utxo bcc1...39c:0 (you can use **listfunds** command to get txid and vout):

 	lightning-cli -k fundchannel id=03f...fc1 amount=all feerate=normal utxos='["bcc1...39c:0"]'

 RETURN VALUE
 ------------